1944 Alberta general election: Cooperative Commonwealth Federation (CCF)

-Labor Progressive Party
+Labor-Progressive Party

 The LPP had contested elections previously under the Communist banner, but had changed its name to be in line with the federal party, after they had all been outlawed.

-The Labor Progressive Party, led by James MacPherson, aimed to run candidates in the major cities and in mining communities.
+The Labor-Progressive Party, led by James MacPherson, aimed to run candidates in the major cities and in mining communities.
 They did run 30 candidates.

 In some electoral districts where LPP candidates did not run, the LPP and the CCF ran fusion candidates.
 A proposal by the Labor Progressive Party to run fusion candidates with the Cooperative Commonwealth Federation at the federal level was rejected by the national council.

 Farmer-Labor

 The Farmer-Labor election committee was a minor political party created by Victor Johanson.
 He was a farmer residing near the small town of Bentley, Alberta.
 Johanson was originally selected as a fusion candidate for the Labor Progressive Party and Cooperative Commonwealth Federation to contest the Rocky Mountain House electoral district.

 Shortly before the general election was called, the Rocky Mountain House CCF constituency association broke away and voted not to support Johanson and to nominate its own candidate instead.

 Johanson then created his own Farmer-Labor banner that he and his supporters operated under.

-Johanson's Farmer-Labor banner was the least successful of the four single candidate slates that operated in the general election.
-Johanson finished last in his district and in the provincial standings, winning just 0.13% of the total popular vote in the province.
+Johanson's Farmer-Labor banner was the least successful of the four single-candidate parties that operated in the general election (the other three were the Veterans' and Active Force party; the Single Tax party; and Labour United).
+Johanson finished last in his district and in the provincial standings, winning just 0.13% of the total vote in the province.
 After the election Johanson did not contest another provincial election, effectively ending the party.

 Farmer-Labor's 1944 election platform had seven policy planks.
 These planks covered primarily local issues to appeal to coal miners working and living at Nordegg, Alberta.
 Crop insurance and raised commodity prices was also promised to appeal to area farmers.
-Other policy planks promised help to veterans returning from the war.
-Improvements for local transportation infrastructure rounded out the Farmer-Labor platform.
+Other policy planks promised help to veterans returning from the war and improvements for local transportation infrastructure.